RiescueC Overview

 RiescueC Modes

-RiescueC operates in three distinct modes, each designed for different verification scenarios.
+RiescueC operates in two distinct modes, each designed for different verification scenarios.

 Purpose: Quick test generation for instruction and extension bringup.